 - If you are not trying to get pregnant, hormonal birth control is usually the first step to help reduce pain and bleeding.

 - If you are trying to get pregnant other hormonal medications may treat endometriosis.
 When birth control isn’t an option, pain medications may also be suggested for your symptoms.

 - Surgery is typically recommended only when symptoms are very severe, other treatments haven’t worked, or you are having infertility problems.
 During surgery, the endometriosis growths are removed, which provides short-term relief from pain.

 If you’re experiencing severe pain related to your period, are having problems with infertility, and suffer from heavy periods, schedule an appointment by calling (315) 446-4400 to talk with one of our gynecologists in Syracuse today about endometriosis.
-You can also request an appointment online by using our secure form.
+You can also request an appointment at our gynecology office in Syracuse by using our secure online form.